Changing your life fast or slow? Which is better?

 You’ll make big strides in several areas at once by fast-tracking your achievements.
 Seeing big results happen quickly boosts your confidence.
 In turn, that inspires you to even greater heights.

-You’re fired up by boundless energy to achieve your vision.
-Your whole life is focussed solely on reaching your goals.
+Now, you feel as if you’re fired up by boundless energy, and your whole life is focussed solely on reaching your goals.